andy-shady-org/netbox-security/docs/using_netbox_security.md

 NAT Rule Sets are collections of NAT rules.
 Nat Rules control the forwarding of NAT based traffic.

-In Netbox Security, a NAT Rule Set can be assigned to one or more devices or virtual device contexts.
+In Netbox Security, a NAT Rule Set can be assigned to one or more devices, virtual device contexts or virtual machines.
 NAT pool assignments are stored within the NatRuleSetAssignment table.

 In addition, a NAT Rule may be assigned to an outbound interface, and therefore this assignment is achieved through the NatRuleAssignment table.